Dimple96-web/React/Notes/Notes.md

 The packages we are going to install is.

 1. Bundler(webpack, parcel, vite) - To provide neat and clean code, bundled and sent to production.
-Parcel as a project has its own dependencies, this is known as transtitive dependencies.
+Parcel as a project has its own dependencies, this is known as transtitive dependencies (kind of dependency tree).
 Hence node_modules has so many packages when we just install parcel.

 # Ep - 02, Part - 02